 The Department of Pathology trains the Undergraduates in Medical, Dental, Laboratory Technology, Physiotherapy, Imaging technology, Anaesthesia and operation theatre technology, Nursing, Respiratory therapy and biomedical science streams as well as Postgraduates of medical, dental and laboratory medicine.
 The Department provides round-the-clock laboratory and blood bank services to both outpatients and inpatients.
-Many research activities with the Department currently has several ongoing Extramural/Nitte university-funded research projects and 135 Publications in the last five years.
+Many research activities with the Department currently has several ongoing Extramural/Nitte (Deemed to be University)-funded research projects and 135 Publications in the last five years.
 Many interdepartmental teaching and clinicopathological meetings are conducted to enhance the learning process.

 To build a humane society through excellence in education and healthcare

 To develop NITTE as a Centre of Excellence imparting quality education, generating competent, skilled manpower to face the scientific and social challenges, with a high degree of credibility, integrity, ethical standards and social concern

 The Department is focused on oncology research with more than 100 publications in indexed national and international journals.
 Many external projects are based on oncolopathological research.
 Many medical education-related research is on a roll.